 The university’s focus on research and experiential learning “provides opportunities for our students, throughout their degree, for hands-on learning in labs, co-ops and placements—all of which prepare students for jobs,” says president Moira McPherson.
 “Over 92 per cent of our graduates are working within six months of graduating.”

-Sightings of foxes, beavers and deer are common, while, at the centre of campus, man-made Lake Tamblyn offers a prime ﬁshing spot in spring and fall and a skating rink in winter.
-A tunnel system that connects most buildings comes in handy on cold winter days.
+Sightings of foxes, beavers and deer are common.
+At the centre of campus, man-made Lake Tamblyn offers a prime ﬁshing spot in spring and fall and doubles as a skating rink during the winter.
+A tunnel system that connects most campus buildings comes in handy on cold winter days.
 Thunder Bay is somewhat isolated from big cities, but affordable flights connect it to Toronto, Winnipeg and beyond.
 Lakehead’s Orillia campus, a 90-minute drive north of Toronto, offers a unique interdisciplinary arts and science program with majors in criminology, environmental sustainability and media studies.

 • Outdoor Recreation: This program offers theoretical and applied learning in a field that contributes to health, culture, economic development and an appreciation of the natural environment.
 Nearby rivers, lakes and trails give students lots of opportunities for hands-on field activities in nature.

 • Applied Life Sciences: Study anthropology, chemistry, biology and physics in this interdisciplinary program.
 Through lab work, students acquire skills in molecular biology, biotechnology and diagnostic methods.
 A combined degree-diploma program with Georgian College is also available.

 • Computer Science: This program, with streams in business or science, gives students access to high-tech facilities, including a 3D virtual reality lab, as they learn about game programming, health informatics applications, big data, cloud computing and more.
 Co-op provides valuable experience.